leandrosardi/blackops/README.md

 The **BlackOps** library makes it easy to manage your DevOps.

-BlackOps gives you an script series to perform your deployments and monitor your nodes from the comfort of your command line.
+BlackOps gives you command series to perform your deployments and monitor your nodes from the comfort of your command line.

 BlackOps provides the following features: